Exclusive: U.S. demands regular review of China trade reform

 Disputes over trade are more typically dealt with through courts, the World Trade Organization (WTO) or through arbitration panels and other dispute settlement mechanisms built into trade agreements.

-Trump's team has criticised the WTO for failing to hold China accountable for not executing on promised market reforms.
-The U.S. has also criticised the WTO's dispute settlement process and is seeking reforms at the organization.
+Trump's team has criticized the WTO for failing to hold China accountable for not executing on promised market reforms.
+The U.S. has also criticized the WTO's dispute settlement process and is seeking reforms at the organization.

+(For an explainer on how the U.S.-China talks differ from any other trade negotiation, see: )

 Regular reviews would be one potential solution to address a demand from U.S. Trade Representative Robert Lighthizer for ongoing verification of any trade pact between the two countries, three sources familiar with the talks told Reuters.
 The threat of tariffs would be used to keep reform on track, the sources said.